datacarpentry/shell-economics/_episodes/01-introduction.md

 We now know how to move around our file system using the command line.
-This gives us an advantage over interacting with the file system through a GUI as it allows us to work on a remote server, carry out the same set of operations on a large number of files quickly, and opens up many opportunities for using bioinformatic software that is only available in command line versions.
+This gives us an advantage over interacting with the file system through a GUI as it allows us to work on a remote server, carry out the same set of operations on a large number of files quickly, and opens up many opportunities for using software that is only available in command line versions.

 In the next few episodes, we'll be expanding on these skills and seeing how using the command line shell enables us to make our workflow more efficient and reproducible.